Using the event registry¶

 source, based on the registry output mentioned earlier:

-- Subscribes to GitHub pushes from any source.
+Subscribes to GitHub pushes from any source:

 apiVersion: eventing.knative.dev/v1 kind: Trigger metadata: name: push-trigger namespace: default spec: broker: default filter: attributes: type: dev.knative.source.github.push subscriber: ref: apiVersion: serving.knative.dev/v1 kind: Service name: push-service

-As per the registry output mentioned, only two sources exist for that particular type of event (knative's eventing and serving repositories).
-If later on new sources are registered for GitHub pushes, this trigger will be able to consume them.
+knative/servingGitHub repositories, exist for that particular type of event.
+If later on new sources are registered for GitHub pushes, this Trigger is able to consume them.

-- Subscribes to GitHub pull requests from knative's eventing repository.
+Subscribes to GitHub pull requests from the

 apiVersion: eventing.knative.dev/v1 kind: Trigger metadata: name: gh-knative-eventing-pull-trigger namespace: default spec: broker: default filter: attributes: type: dev.knative.source.github.pull_request source: https://github.com/knative/eventing subscriber: ref: apiVersion: serving.knative.dev/v1 kind: Service name: gh-knative-eventing-pull-service

-- Subscribes to Kafka messages sent to the knative-demo topic
+Subscribes to Kafka messages sent to the knative-demo topic:

 apiVersion: eventing.knative.dev/v1 kind: Trigger metadata: name: kafka-knative-demo-trigger namespace: default spec: broker: default filter: attributes: type: dev.knative.kafka.event source: /apis/v1/namespaces/default/kafkasources/kafka-sample#knative-demo subscriber: ref: apiVersion: serving.knative.dev/v1 kind: Service name: kafka-knative-demo-service

-- Subscribes to PubSub messages from GCP's knative project sent to the testing topic
+Subscribes to PubSub messages from GCP's knative project sent to the testing topic:

 apiVersion: eventing.knative.dev/v1 kind: Trigger metadata: name: gcp-pubsub-knative-testing-trigger namespace: default spec: broker: dev filter: attributes: source: //pubsub.googleapis.com/knative/topics/testing subscriber: ref: apiVersion: serving.knative.dev/v1 kind: Service name: gcp-pubsub-knative-testing-service